8 Types of Owls in Kentucky

 The Great Horned Owl is one of North America’s most common owls and may be found in various habitats.
 These owls are huge, with wingspans of up to five feet.
 They are primarily brown and white, with dark bars on their wings and tail.

-Great Horned Owls, one of the most amazing owls in Kentucky, have huge, round heads and orange-yellow eyes.
-These owls get their name from the tufts of feathers on their heads that resemble horns.
+Great Horned Owls are one of the most amazing owls in Kentucky.
+They have huge, round heads and orange-yellow eyes.
+These owls get their name from the tufts of feathers resembling horns on their heads.
 Great Horned Owls are predators that target a wide range of tiny animals.
 They use their keen claws and beaks to kill their prey.

 Great Horned Owls are mainly active at night but can also be observed during the day.
 If you spot a Great Horned Owl, keep a safe distance from it.
 These owls are known to be hostile and have attacked humans.
 If you hear a Great Horned Owl, you will recognize it by its powerful hooting call.